TC4D: Trajectory-Conditioned Text-to-4D Generation: Related Work

 \section{Related Work}

-This section reviews the most relevant areas of our work: text-to-video, text-to-3D, and text-to-4D generative models.
+Our work is most directly connected to text-to-video, text-to-3D, and text-to-4D generative models.
 For a comprehensive overview of recent advances in diffusion models and 4D generation, we refer readers to \cite{po2023state} and \cite{yunus2024recent}.